erik1066/fedora-setup-guide/README.md

 This repository contains instructions to set up Fedora 40 Workstation for developing software in Go, Rust, C# (.NET Core), Java, and other languages.

+> See [Pop!_OS Setup Guide](https://github.com/erik1066/pop-os-setup) for a version of this guide specific to Pop!_OS and Ubuntu.

 ## Update the OS and install common tools

 The first thing you should do is update Fedora: